 Court Records are public, and are accessible by anyone.
 They include a court case file containing a docket sheet and any of the documents filed in your case.
 You can access court records on their website, or at the Gonzales County Clerk of Court in the jurisdiction where the case was filed.

 Each and every state maintains records of their state citizen’s criminal past.
 These online databases are all linked so you are able to track criminal convictions from other states.
 You can go to county courthouse and inquire, or you can check online.
-You must know which county the crime occured in, and in the event that the crime was in a completely different state, you may have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a completely different state, you may have to pay for a more comprehensive search.

 When you look up someone’s criminal record you are able to find out if a person has ever been arrested, charged or convicted for any of the following crimes: